BobbyAnguelov/Esoterica/README.md

 Esoterica uses vanilla msbuild for its build system.
 There are a set of property sheets that control all the build settings for Esoterica in the "code/property sheets" folder.

-1. Download the external dependencies and required [editor data](https://drive.google.com/file/d/1cHaWZOBjjVvwwtgU7tl16_im3ylUjFF1/view?usp=sharing) and extract into the Esoterica folder ( X:/Esoterica Path/ )
+1. Download the external dependencies and required [editor data](https://drive.google.com/file/d/1cHaWZOBjjVvwwtgU7tl16_im3ylUjFF1/view?usp=sharing) and extract into the Esoterica root folder ( X:/Esoterica Path/ ).
+You should end up with 'X:/Esoterica Path/Data/' and 'X:/Esoterica Path/External/'.
 2. Download and install the FBX SDK (required for editor) - <https://www.autodesk.com/developer-network/platform-technologies/fbx-sdk-2020-2-1>
 3. Open the EE.sln
 4. REBUILD the "EE.Scripts.Reflect" project - this will generate all the Esoterica reflection data